vallpi/EducationApp/README.md

 v 0.3.3.1 Fixed a bug that occured when user was starting test with no topic chosen. (by Sandvie)

 v 0.3.4 Redesigned DB.
 Added working method in Editor that creates new QuestionModel1.
-Surrogate key Id’s are minimized.
+Surrogate key Id’s are minimized. (by Pyashy)

+v 0.3.5 Created pages in Editor for adding QuestionModel2, Subject, Topic to DB. (by Pyashy)